IBM-Cloud/tf-schematics-vm/README.md

 This is not a module, it is a terraform configuration that can be cloned to be used.

 Variables can be defined or overwritten using `terraform.tfvars`.
-Currently `public_key` are being defined and overwritten (you should ideally supply your own `public_key` material).
+Currently `public_key` is being defined and overwritten (you should ideally supply your own `public_key` material).

 Available IBM Cloud data centers are listed in the section below and can be changed from the default `dal06` by overwriting the default in `terraform.tfvars` using `datacenter = <new-value>`.